 A few other notes.

 Use your timer!
 If you don’t have a phone stand, there are plenty of DIY options (like binder clips or plastic credit cards or gift cards you no longer need).
 And if you’re not taking an on-the-fly nude, Ava suggests treating this process like a “photo shoot” and doing plenty of takes.
 She adds that “mindful cropping,” too, is your friend.

-But even if your face isn’t in the photo, Violet, another friend, suggests doing your hair and makeup anyway; it’ll help you feel more confident.
+And even if your face isn’t in the photo, Violet, another friend, suggests doing your hair and makeup anyway; it’ll help you feel more confident.
 Jane, meanwhile, recommends putting on some body oil, too: “Your skin will look hydrated and catch that warm light better.”
 She also suggests looking up inspiration from “people who have a similar body type to you.
-Practice and copy their angles.”
+Practice and copy thier angles.”

 On that note, why don’t you get going?
 Perhaps you could take a cue from Harry Styles and throw on a pair of fishnets and loafers, or simply drape yourself in a mess of string lights and throw on a beret.
 And if you’re holed up with a partner, ignore most of this advice and have them photograph you.
 I guarantee it’ll be much more fun than doing a puzzle.